-We support and promote the educational and interpretive activities of the Antelope Valley Indian Museum State Historic Park, a California State Park
+We preserve and promote the cultural and historical collections and educational work of the Antelope Valley Indian Museum State Historic Park, a California State Park

 Incorporated in 1982, we are dedicated to the exploration, preservation, and interpretation of Native American artifacts, history, and culture.
 Exhibits at the Antelope Valley Indian Museum State Historic Park in Lancaster, California showcase a collection of ethnographic and archaeological treasures representing Native California.